At least 11 dead in Texas, Oklahoma and Arkansas after severe weather roars across region

 April and May have been a busy month for tornadoes, especially in the Midwest.
 Iowa was hit hard last week, when a deadly twister devastated Greenfield.
 Other storms brought flooding and wind damage elsewhere in the state.

-The system causing the latest severe weather was expected to move east over the rest of the Memorial Day weekend, bringing rain that could delay the Indianapolis 500 auto race Sunday in Indiana and more severe storms in Illinois, Indiana, Missouri and Kentucky.
+The system causing the latest severe weather was expected to move east over the rest of the Memorial Day weekend.

+The start of the Indianapolis 500 was expected to be delayed as a strong storm pushed into the area, forcing Indianapolis Motor Speedway officials to evacuate about 125,000 race fans who had already.

+The video boards inside the speedway flashed that a severe thunderstorm warning was in effect as the band of rain, along with dangerous wind and lightning, approached from the west.

 The risk of severe weather moves into North Carolina and Virginia on Monday, forecasters said.